mgbmix/mgbmix/content/PLAYTESTING/Official itch.io Release.md

-The main Mondo Megabits dev team also release an official software to interact with the cards.
+The main [[Mondo Megabits]] dev team also released an official software to interact with the cards.

 It's available for download at https://mondomegabits.itch.io/mondo-megabits
 It's developed by Wesley Moses or wes337